FederatedScopeTeam/FederatedScopeTeam.github.io/_docs/20-graph.md

 <a name="Splitter"></a>
 ### Splitter

 Existing graph datasets are a valuable source to meet the need for more FL datasets.
 Under the federated learning setting, the dataset is decentralized.
-To simulate federated graph datasets by existing standalone ones, our `DataZoo` integrates a rich collection of `flpackage.gfl.dataset.splitter`.
+To simulate federated graph datasets by existing standalone ones, our `DataZoo` integrates a rich collection of `federatedscope.gfl.dataset.splitter`.
 Except for `meta_splitter` which comes from the meta information of datasets, we have the following splitters:

 -  Node-level task
    -  `community_splitter`: **Split by cluster** `cfg.data.splitter = 'louvain'`<br />Community detection algorithms such as Louvain are at first applied to partition a graph into several clusters.
 Then these clusters are assigned to the clients, optionally with the objective of balancing the number of nodes in each client.